 One can differentiate between several cluster techniques; the most common procedures are, however, hierarchical and partitioning methods (see e.g. Everitt et al., 2001; Backhaus et al., 2006; Gore, 2000).
 Partitioning methods, most notably kmean and kmedian procedures, split the objects into a predefined number of k groups in an iterative procedure.
 The kmean and kmedian procedures begin with the predefined number of k initial group centres.
 The objects are assigned to the group with the closest centre.
 The mean or median of each group is computed, and the procedure is repeated until no object changes the group anymore.
-Hierarchical procedures either successively fusion the individual objects into larger and larger groups (agglomerative methods).
+Hierarchical procedures either successively fusion the individual objects into larger and larger groups (agglomerative methods) or successively split the total observations into smaller and smaller groups (divisive methods).
 Clusters that have been identified once in a hierarchical cluster procedure will remain unchanged throughout the whole clustering procedure.